madyark/heart-rate-stream/README.md

 <img src="docs/img/airbyte-home.png" alt="Landing page of Airbyte UI showing S3-to-Snowflake and Postgres-to-Snowflake connections" />

+#### Airbyte Load to Snowflake Warehouse

-Both connections load the data inside `raw` schema of our database, which is incrementally appended to each time Airbyte extracts new records from either the PostgreSQL or S3 source.
+Both connections load the data inside `raw` schema of our warehouse database, where the tables are incrementally appended to each time Airbyte extracts new records from either the source files/tables.

 Preview of the `raw.users` table: